How Your Child Reacts When You Start Potty Training

 As we always say, the important thing is to always remember that each child is different.
 They’ll reach this milestone when they’re mature enough to do so.

 How to Tell if Your Baby is Ready to Start Potty Training

 There are children who start hiding when they need to pee or poop.
 Others hold their urine in for more than three hours.
 These are the indicators that your baby is ready to be weaned off diapers.

 On the other hand, there are children who just want to relieve themselves in diapers.
 If that’s the case, then they’re not ready to be weaned off diapers.
 You can’t force your child to do so.
 The prudent thing is to wait to do it until the right time.

 You can see if your child is ready or not after two or three months.
 The first step is to prepare your child.
 Start telling them what will happen at some time and show them stories with drawings or photos you can use to explain what they’ll do and what you expect of them.

 What’s the best age to start potty training?

 If you try to wean your baby off diapers when they’re a year and a half to two years old, it’s very likely you’ll have a harder time doing so than if they were older.
-However, there’s no harm in trying since some one-and-a-half-year-old children don’t like wearing diapers because it bothers them and cause them chafing.
+However, you can try.

-The ideal age to start potty training is between 2 and 3, when children are able to name their droppings and tell adults that they need to pee or poop.
+As indicated by this publication from the Federation of Teaching by CC.OO in Andalusia, the ideal age statistically to start potty training is usually between 2 and 3 years old when children are able to name their droppings and tell adults that they need to pee or poop.

 You should also read this article: Should You Wake Your Baby to Change Their Diaper?